rebeccapowell/LongestPassword/README.md

         return -1;
     }

-    // split the string into valid words using rhe space character as the delimiter var words = s.Split(' ').Where(x => x.IsStrictValidLetterOrDigit()).ToList();
+    // split the string into valid words using the space character as the delimiter var words = s.Split(' ').Where(x => x.IsStrictValidLetterOrDigit()).ToList();

     // not clear from the spec, but if N is range [1..200], should we error if it is too large?